• Skip to main content

 • Contact Us

-Short Paragraph on Child Labour in India
+Short paragraph on Child Labour in India

 Causes: Inadequate number of schools, poverty, and lack of literacy among the parents are some of the causes of child labour.
-Among these, poverty is the single most dominating stimulant of child labour.
+Among these, poverty is the single most dominating stimulant of child Labour.

 In the backdrop of extreme economic condition, young children are forced to become wage earners.
 Further, they are made to work hard without getting adequately remuneration.